SWSand/space-invaders-pygame/README.md

 Now that we have a window open we can begin working.

+First thing we will do is create a Surface that we can work on.
+Keep in mind that the Display screen is not the same as our working Surface. to create a surface you require the "pygame.Surface command. we will begin by declaring a data member which will hold and initiate our Surface and we will give it the OuterSpace.png file

+ 	# declare your surface in the init method
+	self.space_surface = pygame.Surface((800,800))

+	# WITHIN, the Run method inside of our game loop we can to use screen.blit to add the surface to our display, afterwards we can add other items on top of this surface

+ 	self.screen.blit(self.space_surface, (0,0))
+        self.space_surface.blit(pygame.image.load("OuterSpace.png"),(0,0))

 **CREATING OUR CHARACTER**

 After creating your main.py file with our template, create a seperate file and name it **hero.py**